 How to obtain your rental history report

 You can request a free credit check with a rental history report from the three credit bureaus.
-You can also use an online service, like RentSpree, to run a tenant screening and rental history report on yourself.
+You can also use an online service to run a tenant screening and rental history report on yourself.

 Self-reporting your rental history